YSelfTool/MapRend/README.md

   Contains the modifiers for leaves, grass, etc. per biome.

 #### Textures
 MapRend can create a set of used colors from a ressource pack.
 This is done by using the argument textures.
-It needs the file textures.json, which contains the texture name for all blocks, if they are visible and if the the biome green affects them.
+It needs the file textures.json, which contains the texture name for all blocks, if they are visible and if the biome green affects them.

 #### Compiling
 MapRend is written in Java.
 The repository contains an Ant build file (build.xml), to compile it use: